 A screenshot of a digital map titled "Exploring Miesville Ravine Park".
 The map shows a green terrain with various farmstead locations marked by small black dots.
 A legend at the top indicates "Historical Context" and "Natural Resources".
-On the left, there are three image thumbnails: "Farm History" (showing old farming implements), "Farm equipment relics" (showing a piece of old farm equipment), and "Farm foundation remnants" (showing a low stone wall).
-A text box on the left side of the map area says: "Farm History: Old farming implements offer a glimpse at how the land was used in the early-mid 20th century."
-A zoom control is visible in the bottom right corner of the map.
+On the left, there are three image thumbnails: "Farm History" (showing old farming implements), "Farm equipment relics" (showing a piece of old farm equipment), and "Farm foundation remnants" (showing a concrete foundation).
+A text box in the "Farm History" section reads: "Old farming implements offer a glimpse at how the land was used in the early-mid 20th century."
+A "x" button is visible in the bottom right corner of the map area.